fws-solutions/starter_s/README.md

 # FWS Starter _S
 *Version: 4.0.0*

-> It Only Does Everything.
+> Live in Your World, Play in Ours.

 Read full documentation for **this version** in `@docs` directory.